 Angiotensin converting enzyme (ACE) inhibitors are well established drugs in the treatment of hypertension (Williams 1988, Šimko and Šimko 1999, 2000) and protection of the cardiovascular system during congestive heart failure (Šimko 2002, Šimko et al. 2003).
-Although the pharmacological mechanisms of ACE inhibitors are not fully understood, various studies suggest that these agents may, except inhibition of angiotensin II production, stimulate synthesis of prostaglandin and bradykinin, inhibit production of superoxides, scavenge free radicals, and increase expression of endothelial nitric oxide synthase (eNOS), (Mak et al. 1990, Pecháňová et al. 1997, 2006, Kojšová et al. 2006).
-Moreover captopril and enalapril were shown to have direct effects on pathological voltage-operated calcium channel in cardiac myocytes (Wang et al. 1996).
+Although the pharmacological mechanisms of ACE inhibitors are not fully understood, various studies suggest that these agents

+S42 Pecháňová et al. Vol. 56

-Captopril, in contrast to enalapril, is the ACE inhibitor involving thiol group, which might participate in thiols formation and therefore it may have stronger antioxidant effect than other ACE inhibitors.
+Captopril, in contrast to enalapril, is the ACE inhibitor involving thiol group, which might participate in formation of thiols and therefore it may have stronger antioxidant effect than other ACE inhibitors.
 Nevertheless, there are concerns with respect to the intensity of antioxidant effects of thiol-group-containing and non-thiol ACE inhibitors (Bartosz et al. 1997, Šimko et al. 2002a,b).
 Clearfield et al. (1994) documented that captopril and enalapril were approximately equally active in the prevention of LDL oxidation.
 Both these ACE inhibitors were shown to increase similarly the activity of superoxide dismutase and glutathione peroxidase in the liver (de Cavanagh et al. 1995) as well as Na+/K+-ATPase and Ca2+-ATPase activities in erythrocytes (Golik et al. 1996).
 However, Temel and Akyuz (2007) reported that captopril had an inhibitory effect on red cell plasma membrane Na+/K+-ATPase activity.
-Aznaouridis et al. (2007) showed that acute renin-angiotensin system inhibition with quinapril may be more beneficial in terms of arterial function and central hemodynamics compared to captopril.
-On the other hand, only captopril, but not enalapril, improved the endothelium-dependent and independent relaxation responses in the isolated rat aorta of obese Zucker rats (Duarte et al. 1999).
+Aznaouridis et al. (2007) showed that acute inhibition of renin-angiotensin system with quinapril may be more beneficial in terms of arterial function and central hemodynamics compared to captopril.
+On the other hand, only captopril, but not enalapril, improved the endothelium-dependent -independent relaxation responses in the isolated rat aorta of obese Zucker rats (Duarte et al. 1999).
 Analogically, while collagen-induced platelet aggregation was significantly reduced by captopril, no change was seen with enalapril (Skowasch et al. 2006).
 Moreover, captopril in contrast to non-thiol group ACE inhibitors was able to protect the heart against arrhythmias induced by ischemia/reperfusion (van Gilst et al. 1986).